kdoore/CS2335-Gitbook/animation_controller.md

 * Animator parameters
 * Custom C\# controller script
 * GameObject with RigidBody2D - used for GameObjects that will be moved by the Physics System.
+* GameObject with Collider2D - to detect collisions with other GamObjects to: earn points, lose health, get collectable objects.

 ### Animation Clip